The restaurants worth the trip in San Diego. bistros, neo-classics, neighbourhood favourites, and the rooms locals book first.

 Steakhouse$$$$little-italy

-Born and Raised in San Diego is Consortium Holdings' Art Deco steakhouse on India Street in Little Italy, with tableside Caesars, a martini cart and a rooftop terrace.
+Born and Raised in San Diego is Consortium Holdings' Art Deco steakhouse on India Street in Little Italy, with tableside Caesars, a martini cart.

 Signature: Tableside Caesar, Dry-aged ribeye, Tableside martini cart